 To Tell the Appalachian Story

 To Transform the Region

 The region of Appalachia encompasses a geographic area that stretches from New York to Alabama, composed of parts of thirteen states; West Virginia is the only state that is located completely within this geographic area.
-The Appalachian Studies Program at Shepherd University seeks to critically examine this region through a series of interrelated programs, all dedicated to a richer and fuller understanding of the region, its language, its lore, its history, and its cultural traditions: the Appalachian Heritage Writer-in-Residence Project, the West Virginia Fiction Competition, the annual Anthology of Appalachian Writers, the Appalachian Heritage Festival, and the interdisciplinary Appalachian Studies Minor.
+The Appalachian Studies Program at Shepherd University seeks to critically examine this region through a series of interrelated programs, all dedicated to a richer and fuller understanding of the region, its language, its lore, its history, and its cultural traditions: the Appalachian Heritage Writer-in-Residence Project, the West Virginia Fiction Competition, the annual Anthology of Appalachian Writers, the Appalachian Heritage Festival, Shepherd Speaks StoryCorp project, Voices from Appalachia Radio Show, Appalachian Lecture Series, and the interdisciplinary Appalachian Studies minor, interdisciplinary B.A./B.S. flexible major, graduate certificate, and graduate M.A. degree.
 The following intended student outcomes are specifically related to the curricular component of the program but involve all other features of the program as well.

-7) develop community leaders with a commitment to global as well as local civic engagement.
+- develop community leaders with a commitment to global as well as local civic engagement;

 - develop an understanding of the environmental and economic challenges of the region and the skills needed to address these.